Pilots That Didn’t Fly & Spin-offs That Didn’t Spin

 A pre-Ward Cleaver Hugh Beaumont as a not-so-mighty San Francisco private eye.

 This unsold pilot boasted the acting talents of one “Touch” Connors, as one half of a team of former FBI agents now working as private eyes.
 “Touch”?
 His real name was Krekor Ohanian, although followers of this site may recognize him as Mike Connors, of Mannix fame.

 A.A.
 Fair’s mismatched detective duo were featured in this (probably) unaired pilot, but failed to set the world on fire, despite a brief intro by Fair himself (aka “Erle Stanley Gardner).

 The pilot for this proposed show aired as an episode of Pursuit, the short-lived mystery anthology series, and starred Barry Sullivan as Henry Savage, a former FBI Agent turned security specialist for a major airline.
 There were plans to spin it off into a series, but there were “script” problems, and the project fell through.

 A pilot aired during the summer of ’59 featuring William Campbell Gault’s ex-jock PI, but failed to find an audience.

 - NERO WOLFE

 The episode, “Count the Man Down,” was intended as a pilot, and starred Kurt Kasznar as Nero Wolfe, and William Shanter (yes!
 Captain Kirk) as Archie.
 Unaired and unsold, but occasionally available on YouTube.
+Not bad.